 By AuxBeacon News Staff

 UPDATE: In 2017, Col Richard Greenwood was promoted as the Southeast Region Vice Commander under Col Barry Melton, the Southeast Region Commander.
-Maj Gen Mark Smith approved his selection.
+In 2019, he became the Southeast Region Cadet Programs Manager under Col Andrea Van Buren, the new Southeast Region Commander.
+Maj Gen Mark Smith approved both appointments.

 Attention AuxBeacon Editors,